BlackGoku36/UndefinedLanguage/README.md

-# Khichu
+# UndefinedLanguage

-[Khichu](https://en.wikipedia.org/wiki/Khichu) is experimental programming language that targets WASM.
+UndefinedLanguage is experimental programming language that targets WASM.
 We do our own code-generation from scratch instead of relying on LLVM or similar code-generation technologies.

 This is project done during free time.

 ## Compile and Run

-Write the code in `demo.k` and do:
+Write the code in `demo.ul` and do:

 ```
 # Zig 0.14.1